Quoc010120/life-expectancy-analytics/README.md

 In this analysis, I served as a data researcher for the International Headquarter of Empathy And Logic (IHEAL).
 My goal was to explore the relationship between a country's GDP and its life expectancy, supporting the organization's belief that a nation's wealth influences the life expectancy of its people.
 The data was sourced from the World Bank and the World Health Organization.

-Key Question: Is there a correlation between a country's GDP and its life expectaddress socio-economic inequalities globally.
+Key Question: Is there a correlation between a country's GDP and its life expectancy, and how does this relationship address global socio-economic inequalities?

 ![cute-little-dog-impersonating-business-person](/img/background2.jpg)

 ## Data Summary

-First i will import library i will need to use in the future for analytics.
-After that, i import csv file by `read_csv`, then turn dataframe to a pivort table to have a clearly look at some data indicate.
+First I will import library I will need to use in the future for analytics.
+After that, I import csv file by `read_csv`, then turn dataframe to a pivort table to have a clearly look at some data indicate.
 The dataset includes information on GDP and life expectancy for six countries.
 A brief overview shows:

 - **United States**: Highest GDP \(\~\$14 trillion\) but not the highest life expectancy\.